 - Flight schools; and

-To comply with these requirements, aviation service providers need modern tools to manage the mountains of SMS documentation that is generated by their SMS programs.
+To comply with these requirements, aviation service providers need modern tools to manage the mountains of SMS documentation that is generated by their SMS.
 ICAO also recommends in their SMS guidance materials that structured aviation SMS databases should be used to collect reports "to facilitate necessary analysis."

-Safety managers within the European Aviation Safety Agency (EASA) jurisdiction are more than a little anxious about the upcoming Regulation No 376/2014.
-Their concern is whether their existing safety databases will conform to EASA's requirement for ECCAIRS compatibility.
+Safety managers within the European Aviation Safety Agency (EASA) jurisdiction now have to comply with Regulation No 376/2014.
+Their major concern should be whether their existing safety databases will conform to EASA's requirement for ECCAIRS compatibility.

 ECCAIRS Compatibility May Cost Tens of Thousands $$

-For most aviation service providers, this places an undue burden on the safety team to restructure their existing systems to comply with EASA regulations.
+For most aviation service providers, this requirement placed an undue burden on the safety team to restructure their existing systems to comply with EASA regulations.
 Compliance may run into tens of thousands of dollars.
 However, there is a less expensive solution.
-But you better move fast to comply.

 Aviation ECCAIRS Reporting Compliance Deadline

-Effective November 15, 2015, Regulation (EU) No 376/2014 on the reporting, analysis, and follow-up of occurrences in civil aviation would require all organizations established in a Member State to establish a mandatory reporting system to facilitate the collection of details of occurrences.
+Effective November 15, 2015, Regulation (EU) No 376/2014 on the reporting, analysis, and follow-up of occurrences in civil aviation requires all organizations established in a Member State to establish a mandatory reporting system to facilitate the collection of details of occurrences.

 As per the regulation; to facilitate information exchange, occurrence reports should be stored in databases which should be compatible with the European Coordination Centre for Aircraft Incident Reporting Systems (ECCAIRS) and with the ADREP taxonomy.
 The Agency and the Commission should provide technical support for the interoperability of the systems.